Where We Work

 In the seven Neema-supported regions, the number of people living with HIV who were tested increased from 71% in 2017 to 81% in 2019 and the number of people on antiretroviral treatment rose to 28,960, a 17% increase from 2017.

 “I’m so proud of the work we’ve done to help mothers and babies, especially the progress we’ve made with the maternal mortality rate,” says Babacar Gueye, chief of party and IntraHealth’s country director in Senegal.
-“We’ve made more progress in the last seven years than we did during the last two decades.”
+“We’ve made more progress in the last five years than we did during the last two decades.”

 Neema was funded by the US Agency for International Development in partnership with the National Alliance of Communities for Health (ANCS), ChildFund International, Helen Keller International, Ideas42, Johns Hopkins University Center for Communication Programs (JHU/CCP), and Réseau Siggil Jigéen (RSJ).